kattestrophe/nitarawebsite/aboutme.md

 image: /img/nitara.jpg
 ---

 My name is Nitara Varicatt.
-I am five years old and I learned about reduce, reuse, recycle at school.
-I care deeply about keeping the earth green and my family is helping me do small things that can help.
+I started this website with my parents' help when I was five years old.
+I journal some small ways in which I help my community here.